itsankitverma/qr-scanner/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## How to use

+All you need to do is is, just enter the phone number and click on the `Create your QRScanner` button.
+The QR Code Scanner will automatically be created.

+`Give a start to this project, if you found it helpful`

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.